Untrustedlife/InvasionEngine/README.md

 _Best practice, not strictly necessary, but easy to add when switching major versions_

-For cache-busting, add version numbers to your JS, CSS, or other file references in your HTML, like this:
+For cache-busting, we add version numbers to all JS, CSS, or other file references in the HTML, like this:

 - `main.css?v=1.2`
 - `script.js?v=1.2`

-The browser treats `main.css?v=1.2` and `main.css?v=1.3` as different files.
+The browser treats `main.css?v=1.1` and `main.css?v=1.2` as different files.
-So when you update the version number, users are forced to download the updated file the next time they load the game.
+So when we update the version number, users are forced to download the updated file the next time they load the game.

 _This isn’t strictly required, and was mainly used as a safeguard for players who visited before proper `<head>` tags were added._